Prince, Britt vs Wisconsin

 Prince earned a spot on the Big Ten All-Freshman Team and honorable-mention All-Big Ten accolades from both the coaches and the media after averaging 13.4 points, 4.0 rebounds and team bests of 3.8 assists and 1.7 steals.
 She was even better over three games at the Big Ten Tournament, averaging team highs of 17.0 points and 5.3 assists on 55.9 percent shooting, including 75 percent (9-12) from long range.

-Prince capped the conference tournament by tying a career high with 24 points, including four three-pointers, to go along with six assists in a quarterfinal loss to No. 4 UCLA (March 7).
+Prince capped the conference tournament by tying her season high with 24 points, including four three-pointers, to go along with six assists in a quarterfinal loss to No. 4 UCLA (March 7).
 She opened the Big Ten Tournament with 10 points and five assists in a win over Rutgers (March 5), before leading NU with 17 points and five assists in a win over Illinois (March 6).

 She capped her freshman season by leading Nebraska with 14 points and six assists against Louisville in the NCAA Tournament first round (March 21).
 It was her 23rd double-figure scoring effort of the season.